-- Monthly data, derived from IMS/PIC and TRACS records, on the use of long-term rent subsidies; - 78-month tracking survey data on the use of emergency shelter, permanent supportive housing, transitional housing, and rapid rehousing in the past 6 months; - 11-year tracking survey data on the use of emergency shelter, permanent supportive housing, transitional housing, and rapid rehousing in the past six months; and - 12-year followup survey data on the use of emergency shelter, permanent supportive housing, transitional housing, and rapid rehousing in the past 6 months.
+- 78-month tracking survey data on the use of emergency shelter, permanent supportive housing, transitional housing, and rapid rehousing in the past six months. - 11-year tracking survey data on the use of emergency shelter, permanent supportive housing, transitional housing, and rapid rehousing in the past six months. - 12-year followup survey data on the use of emergency shelter, permanent supportive housing, transitional housing, and rapid rehousing in the past six months.